agiresearch/AIOS/README.md

 ## 📰 2.
 News
-- **[2024-04-14]** 🚀 AIOS currently supports generation interrupt (for open-sourced llms) and customized console loggers.
+- **[2024-04-14]** 🚀 AIOS currently supports generation interrupt (for open-sourced llms from huggingface) and customized console loggers.
 Feel free to try!
 - **[2024-04-05]** 🛠️ AIOS codebase has been updated to add shell simulator, rapid API calls, and pre-commit test cases.
 Please see [CONTRIBUTE](https://github.com/agiresearch/AIOS/blob/main/CONTRIBUTE.md) for how to test your contributions and create pull requests.
 - **[2024-04-02]** 🤝 AIOS [Discord Community](https://discord.gg/B2HFxEgTJX) is up.
 Welcome to join the community for discussions, brainstorming, development, or just random chats!
 - **[2024-03-25]** ✈️ Our paper [AIOS: LLM Agent Operating System](https://arxiv.org/abs/2403.16971) is released and AIOS repository is officially launched!